 Consensus viewpoint or expert opinion.
 Expert opinion is sometimes the best evidence available.

-1c.7 Summary of Controversy/Contradictory Evidence: The risk in advancing measures that address timeliness is that there may be a decrease in testing performance to avoid measurement, however this is not likely due to the need to assess diagnostic results to ensure a proper diagnosis.
+1c.7 Summary of Controversy/Contradictory Evidence: The risk in advancing measures that address timeliness in administration is that there may be an increase in unnecessary administration prior to a